oliversablove/Tic-Tac-Toe-Project/README.md

 This is a tic-tac-toe game I built as my first project for General Assembly's Software Engineering Immersive program.
 It is a single-page application with working user authentication using GA's project API.

 I built the front-end for the application, including the game logic, authentication, and User Interface.
-This project is currently in its first version, and will be extensively updated using CSS and SASS to create a truly user-friendly, aesthetically appealing, and entertaining application.
+This project is currently in its first version, and will be extensively updated.

 Project Development Process:
 1. Build User Authentication testing with curl scripts